 Do you have enough room for a reclining chair?

 Riser recliner chairs are heavy and take up a lot of room, so you need to identify a good permanent position for the chair and measure up carefully before you buy.

 You’ll also need to allow for a gap of up to 60cm/24in behind the chair so it can recline fully without any obstructions.
 You can reduce the space needed by choosing a wall-hugging riser recliner chair.
-For more information on the safest ways to arrange furniture in your home, read our Which?
-Elderly Care guide on saftey and wellbeing in the home.
+For more information on arranging furniture and other safety aspects, read our Which?
+Later Life Care guide on safety around the home.

 Do you want to sleep in your riser recliner chair?

 Although some chairs allow you to lie completely flat, they're not really intended for sleeping on for extended periods.
 If you have difficulty getting into bed, you should consider buying an adjustable bed or specially designed chair bed in addition to a riser recliner chair.

 Do you have a serious back problem or medical condition?

 If so, you may want to consider a specialist chair with extra built-in support or one with pressure-relieving features.
 Which? recommends that you seek the advice of an independent adviser to assess your particular needs before buying.
 You can find a local registered expert in your area on the College of Occupational Therapists website.